“A cancer on democracy”: last month Kevin Rudd launched a national petition demanding a Royal Commission into the Murdoch media monopoly.

-Former Australian Prime Minister Kevin Rudd has launched a national petition calling for a Royal Commission into Rupert Murdoch’s media dominance in Australia.
+On October 11, former Australian Prime Minister Kevin Rudd launched a national petition calling for a Royal Commission into Rupert Murdoch’s media dominance in Australia.

 Accompanying his announcement of the petition, Kevin Rudd released a video outlining the reasons for the commission, including the dangers of Rupert Murdoch’s current stronghold on the Australian media.

 “I’m launching an official petition to the Australian Parliament, calling on Parliament to establish a Royal Commission into the abuse of media monopoly in Australia,” Rudd described.

 “And in particular by the Murdoch media and to make recommendations to maximise media diversity ownership for the future lifeblood of our democratic system.”

 Australians have watched with growing anger at what the Murdoch media monopoly is doing to our country.
 A cancer on democracy.

 Today I am launching a national petition to establish a #MurdochRoyalCommission.

 — Kevin Rudd (@MrKRudd) October 9, 2020

 Currently, the Murdoch-owned News Corp accounts for nearly two-thirds of metropolitan media circulation, a circumstance which has led to Australia having one of the highest levels of media ownership concentration in the world.

 News Corp owns the likes of The Australian, the Daily Telegraph, the Herald Sun, and the Courier Mail, as well as numerous overseas publications including The Wall Street Journal and the New York Post in the United States, and Britain’s The Sun and The Times.